iurisman/rust-dust/trie/README.md

 the series with trie, instead of list!)
 That is because `HashMap` is doing it for us.
 Only the root level `TrieNodeMapValue` is allocated on the stack as part of the `Trie` struct (below), and even then, only the child map's header is stored with the structure.
-The map's content is managed, by `HashMap`'s implementation, on the heap.
+The map's content is managed by `HashMap`'s implementation on the heap.

+Likewise, the destruction is cleanly handled by the default `Drop` implementation, which recursively calls the destructors of all the map elements.
+This is fine, because the depth of the recursion is limited by the longest token, which in a typical use case is under 20.
+However, if you need to use this `Trie` for applications where the tokens may be thousands of characters long, an explicit `Drop` implementation will be needed to avoid recursive stack overflows.

 Note as well, that I've implemented `Debug` for all the types to be able to print them.
 Rust can derive `Debug` implimentation (if we ask so with `#[derive(Debug)])`) for some custom types,